kristian-lange/net-glimpse/README.md

 1. Unzip

-1. To access network interfaces you have to start the program either as **root** or give Java special capabilities, e.g. with `sudo setcap cap_net_raw,cap_net_admin=eip /usr/lib/jvm/java-8-openjdk-amd64/jre/bin/java`.
+1. To access network interfaces you have to start the program either as **root** or give Java special capabilities, e.g. with `sudo setcap cap_net_raw,cap_net_admin=eip /usr/lib/jvm/java-8-openjdk-amd64/jre/bin/java` (but exchange the path to your Java installation).

 1. It might be necessary to make the run script executable: `chmod u+x ./bin/net-glimpse`